AlenRedek/wordpress-starter/README.md

 ### Install required plugins
 - Navigate to WP admin area [http://localhost/wp-admin](http://localhost/wp-admin)
-- Go to "Appearance -> Themes"
+- Go to `Appearance -> Themes`
 - Activate required plugins

 ## Developing with npm, Gulp, SASS and Browser Sync[1]

 ### Installing Dependencies
-- Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
+- Make sure you have installed Node.js and Gulp on your computer globally
-- Then open your terminal and browse to the location of your theme folder
-- Run: `$ npm install`
+- Run: `$ npm install --global gulp`

 ### Running
-To work and compile your Sass files on the fly start:
+To work and compile your Sass files on the fly open your terminal and browse to the location of your theme folder and start:
 - `$ gulp watch`

 Or, to run with Browser-Sync: